ajwebb3/MGH-Pharmacy-Snowflake-Library/Snowflake Notes/Angiotensin II.md

 - [x] Type of fluid administered (NS/LR/D5/Albumin)
 - [x] Cardiac index at the time of ang II initiation
 	- Processed as within 2 hours of ang II initiation
-- [ ] CVP at the time of ang II initiation
+- [x] CVP at the time of ang II initiation
+	- Also within 2 hours
 - [ ] Time ang II ordered
 - [ ] Time ang II ended
 - [ ] Maximum ang II rate in the first 3 hours of infusion